Skip to content

 4. My Durham

-These changes will affect the sales of wood fuel, coal, and other solid fuels for use in domestic fires and will help address issues surrounding climate change, air pollution and will improve air quality.
+These changes affect the sales of wood fuel, coal, and other solid fuels for use in domestic fires and will help address issues surrounding climate change, air pollution and will improve air quality.

 The changes